janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 - Alibaba: the pricing here is not protocol or forwarding rule or listener based.
 No risk.
 - AWS: there is no immediate impact on the pricing side as the AWS CPI limits the scope of protocols to TCP only.
 - Azure: Azure pricing is indeed based on load-balancing rules, but this cloud already supports mixed protocols via annotations.
 There is another risk for Azure, though: if the current restriction is removed from the K8s API, the Azure CPI must be prepared to handle Services with mixed protocols.
 - GCE: here the risk is valid once the user exceeds the threshold of 5 forwarding rules.
+Though, as we mentioned above, it is already possible now without this feature
-- IBM Cloud: no risk.
+- IBM Cloud: no risk
-- OpenStack: here the risk is valid as there is almost no chance to analyze all the public OpenStack cloud providers with regard to their pricing policies
+- OpenStack: here the risk is that there is almost no chance to analyze all the public OpenStack cloud providers with regard to their pricing policies
 - Oracle: no risk
 - Tencent Cloud: no risk